 But the key point is that there are vast numbers of experts around us who are anxious to share with us their captivating and often quite surprising insights.
 All we have to do is ask them.

-Videos of all guests mentioned above are available on www.ideasroadshow.com, and are available for individual purchase or through individual subscription ($10/month, $100/year).
-All eBooks are available for purchase on Amazon.
-Institutional subscriptions are offered through our Academic, School and Public Library portals (please contact email@example.com for more information).
+Multimedia resources featuring all experts mentioned above are part of our award-winning database called Ideas Roadshow.
+Institutional subscriptions to tailor-made resources for different users are offered through our Academic, School and Public Library portals (please contact firstname.lastname@example.org for more information).